 Photoshop is a staple in every photographer’s toolset, especially for commercial work.
-Getting it right in camera is always every photographer’s dream, but you can stretch the boundaries of what’s possible and create stunning photos with Photoshop.
+Getting it right on camera is always every photographer’s dream, but you can stretch the boundaries of what’s possible and create stunning photos with Photoshop.

 The powerful editing features enhance your photos and the stories they tell.
-Photographers require Photoshop for those intense shoots to assist them in augmenting quality and enhancing their photos, especially with the automation features the program offers.
+Photographers require Photoshop for those intense shoots to assist them in augmenting the quality and enhancing their photos, especially with the automation features the program offers.

 When you think of shooting as a way to capture unique moments, getting the mood and natural conditions perfect is very important.
 Here, Photoshop is a safety net that enables you to perfect every pixel, giving your client a visual story to tell.

 Below are seven main reasons why photographers use Photoshop:

 Photographers care about preserving their original unedited images.
 With Photoshop’s Smart Object feature, photographers are able to edit their photos and reverse the changes without the need to duplicate the files in storage.

 In one photoshop document, you can create several edits of the same document, apply filters and adjust color settings non-destructively.
 Unlike some other editing tools, Photoshop offers you a smooth edit without the dread of losing the initial image pixels.

 The beauty of Photoshop is that it automatically creates adjustment layers to an image without permanently changing pixel values.

 The Photoshop Smart Object setting enables you to warp, rotate and scale your photos non-destructively.
 Therefore, no matter how you manipulate an image, you have the option to revert changes and start afresh.
 The non-destructive capability sets apart Photoshop as one of the best choices for photographers.